joezimmerman/Max_Clique/README.md

 - Implemented a greedy algorithm for solving the Max Clique problem.
 This approach prioritizes speed over accuracy, providing a fast but approximate solution.
 - Associated functions:
   - `G_max_clique(matrix)`

+Note: Generative AI was used to help create this ReadMe file.